-It is a mature technology - TRL 9 – System ready for full scale deployment (for standard components).
-However lower TRL prevail for some components development which could lead to a change in the TRL once these components are ready to be commercialised (e.g. development aiming at better performances of the transformers in terms of losses and environmental impacts: cooling system, mechanical design, core and magnetics, insulation system, acoustic/noise, use of ester oil).
+It is a mature technology – TRL 9 – System ready for full scale deployment (for standard components).
+However, a lower TRL prevails for some components’ development, which could lead to a change in the TRL once these components are ready to be commercialised (e.g. development aiming at better performance of the transformers in terms of losses and environmental impacts: cooling system, mechanical design, core and magnetics, insulation system, acoustic / noise, use of ester oil).

 Research & Development

-The coming generations of transformers will be characterized by a shift on environmental focus.
+The coming generations of transformers will be characterised by a shift in environmental focus.
 The responsibility of reaching a lower impact on the environment will be shared between producers and users.
-It includes all steps from production to operation over the lifetime of the equipment and decommissioning/recycling.
+This includes all steps from production to operation over the lifetime of the equipment and decommissioning / recycling.
 This shift will impact the following areas:

-A key design feature for installation of large power transformers are the transportability constraints due to their dimensions and heavy weight that could require specialized railroad freight infrastructure with high costs.
+A key design feature for the installation of large power transformers (LPTs) is the transportability constraints due to their dimensions and heavy weight that could require specialised railroad freight infrastructure with high costs.

-- Importance of losses: optimize losses for the operation.
+- Importance of losses: optimise losses for the operation.

-- An increased utilization, which improves return on investment for the users (higher focus on the actual hot spot).
-Incorrect or sub-optimized design can lead to temperature rise by 6-8 degrees on the actual hot spot, which significantly decreases the lifetime of the equipment.
+- An increased utilisation, which improves return on investment for the users (higher focus on the actual hot spot).
+Incorrect or sub-optimised design can lead to a temperature rise by 6 – 8 degrees on the actual hot spot, which significantly decreases the lifetime of the equipment.

 Best practice performance

-The United States Department of Energy defines the estimated magnitude of large power transformers .
-Typical characteristics for one-phase transmission transformers: 765-345 kV transformers with 500 MVA capability rating and a weight of 235 tons.
+The United States Department of Energy defines the estimated magnitude of LPTs [ 23 ].
+Typical characteristics for one-phase transmission transformers: 765 – 345 kV transformers with 500 MVA capability rating and a weight of 235 tons.
 The three-phase transmission transformers encompass several classes: